 Diacetyl, although considered safe to eat and approved for consumption as a flavor ingredient by The Food and Drug Administration, the National Institute for Occupational Safety and Health (NIOSH) studies in the initial plant documented a relationship between cumulative exposure to diacetyl vapor over time and having abnormal lung function .
 It’s currently used in many consumer products such as margarine, wine, and cheese.
 When ingested, the body has the ability to metabolize small amounts of diacetyl with no known health hazards.

 To learn more about popcorn lung disease and daily exposure to the chemical, diacetyl, you can obtain a free copy of NIOSH’s publication entitled NIOSH ALERT: Preventing Lung Disease in Workers Who Use or Make Flavorings by clicking on this link.

 Lawyers Experienced in Tort Claims

-If you have been injured or know someone who has been injured as a result of someone’s negligence, call attorney, Charlie Ward, for a free consultation at (317) 639-9501.
-The law firm of Ward & Ward has over 80 years of combined experience in personal injury and wrongful death claims including injuries resulting from auto, motorcycle and trucking accidents.
+If you have been injured or know someone who has been injured as a result of someone’s negligence, call the personal injury attorney in Indianapolis, IN, Charlie Ward, for a free consultation at (317) 639-9501.
+Ward & Ward Law Firm has over 80 years of combined experience in personal injury and wrongful death claims including injuries resulting from auto, motorcycle and trucking accidents.